bmax121/APatch/docs/en/faq.md

 ## How about SELinux?
-- KernelPatch don't modify the SELinux context and bypasses SELinux via a hook, This allows you to root an Android thread within the app context without the need to use libsu to start a new process and then perform IPC.
+- KernelPatch don't modify the SELinux context and bypasses SELinux via a hook.
+  This allows you to root an Android thread within the app context without the need to use libsu to start a new process and then perform IPC.
   This is very convenient.
 - In addition, APatch directly utilizes magiskpolicy to provide additional SELinux support.